gititGoro/Pythia/documentation/whitepaper.md

 # Stable Coins
 The volatility of blockchain tokens has necessitated the need for stable coins, tokens which do not fluctuate wildly in value when compared to traditional fiat currencies such as the US dollar.
 The first generations of solutions offered have been to introduce tokens backed by offchain, real world assets (@Digix).
 These reserve tokens are vulnerable to censorship attacks through confiscation of real world assets.
 The MakerDAO collateralizes all of its assets on chain but the source of price feed is still maintained through a list of trusted oracles.
 The purpose of Pythia in the stable coin market will be to replace trusted nodes and oracles with reliable institutions of data flow, independent from the reputation of individual oracles.

 Once accurate feed sources are established, smart contracts can be designed which reference a feed by its ID, a value that is invariant over time, unlike a list of ever changing oracles.
-In time, certain feeds will become so established that they will be treated as ethereum primitives in contract design.
+In time, certain feeds will become so established that they will be treated as Ethereum primitives in contract design.

 # Passive and Active Oracles
 The most common type of oracle to date is the active oracle, primarily because of its simplicity of design.
 Here, a smart contract designer exposes a public function which an oracle can trigger at will.
 For instance, an oracle which releases funds when triggered by a particular user will have a *release()* function exposed.
 The oracle is given authority to call a function on a contract and must do so at the appropriate time.